Welcome to the Glenn T. Smith Mathematics Studio!

 Who is Glenn T. Smith?

-Glenn was the chairman of the Mathematics Department from 1992 through 2001.
+Glenn was the chairman of the Department of Mathematics from 1992 through 2001.
 During that time Glenn led the evolution of the department from traditional thinking about mathematics teaching and learning into 21st century pedagogies.
 He was particularly drawn to looking at how technology could be effectively incorporated into the classroom to enhance student learning and understanding.
 It is largely as a result of the direction that he brought to the department that we are engaged in the opening of this mathematics studio.
 Unfortunately, Professor Smith unexpectedly passed away on campus in October of 2003.
 He was in the process of completing his 30th year at the college.